-The dump2pc command (the table below) is used to retrieve the syslog messages from the IP phone's buffer.
+The dump2pc command (see dump2pc Command) is used to retrieve the syslog messages from the IP phone's buffer.
 The results are printed to the command line.

 Table 42: dump2pc Command

 Syntax Example Parameters Prompt:\phonectl - dump2pc 192.168.0.170 destIP is the IP address of the destination IP phone to which the command is sent.